Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

    :header-rows: 0

    * - Processes divergence
-     - This happens when processes execute a different section of the code due to different if/else conditions, race conditions on existing files, etc., resulting in hanging.
+     - This happens when processes execute a different section of the code due to different if/else conditions, race conditions on existing files and so on, resulting in hanging.
    * - Cross processes reduction
      - Miscalculated metrics or gradients due to errors in their reduction.
    * - Large sharded models